FilmNorth Academy 2021

-FilmNorth Academy is a summer program for older teens and college students (age 17-24) currently studying film or interested in a career in film.
-The Academy provides a film school experience that combines film studies and film analysis with production and post-production.
+FilmNorth Academy is a summer program for students (age 17-24) currently studying film or interested in a career in film.
+The Academy provides a “film school” experience that combines film studies and film analysis with film production and post-production.
 A series of guest artists will offer insight into different aspects of narrative filmmaking as the students work through developing, scripting, shooting, and editing their own short narrative films.

 Prerequisite: Students interested in registering for the program need to complete an application.
-Applicants will be notified by March 29th, 2019.
+Applicants will be notified by April 1, 2020.
 Accepted applicants will be given further instructions to complete their registration.
-TO APPLY, PLEASE COMPLETE THE APPLICATION HERE.